imdrasil/jennifer.cr/docs/relations.md

 They takes next arguments:

-- relation name
+- `name` - relation name
-- target class
+- `klass` - target class
 - `request` - additional request (will be used inside of where clause) - optional
 - `foreign` - name of foreign key - optional; by default use singularized table name + "_id"
 - `primary` - primary field name - optional;  by default it uses default primary field of class.

-has_and_belongs_to_many also accepts next 2 arguments and use regular arguments slightly in another way:
+has_and_belongs_to_many also accepts extra 2 arguments and use regular arguments slightly in another way:
 - `join_table` - join table name; be default relation table names in alphabetic order joined by underscore is used
 - `join_foreign` - foreign key for current model (left foreign key of join table)
 - `foreign` - used as right foreign key